rodneyshupe/Cookbook/Recipes/Entrees/Pork/CharSiu.rst

 Directions
 ----------

 1. Cut the pork loin in half lengthwise and place in a baking dish or plastic bag.
 Combine all ingredients for marinade and whisk until honey is completely dissolved.
-Pour the 3/4 of the marinade into the pork and move the pork around so it will sit in marinade evenly, reserve remaining for glaze.
-Let it marinade at least 6 hours to 48 hours.
+Pour 3/4 of the marinade over the pork and move it around so it sits evenly, reserving the rest for glaze.
+Marinate at least 6 hours to 48 hours.
 2. Preheat the oven to high broil (500F to 550F) for 10 to 15 minutes.
-   Place a parchment paper or aluminum foil and a rack on a large baking sheet.
-Place the marinated pork on top of the prepared rack.
-Broil the pork on the lowest rack of the oven for 10 to 12 minutes.
+Line a large baking sheet with parchment paper or aluminum foil and set a rack on top.
+Place the marinated pork on the rack and broil on the lowest rack of the oven for 10 to 12 minutes.
-3. Meanwhile combine remaining marinade and honey to make a glaze.
-Brush the glaze on the pork and flip it over.
-Glaze the other side too and broil another 10 to 12 minutes.
-Brush the glaze once again and place the pork on the highest rack of the oven (closest to the broil) and let it caramelise for 2 to 3 minutes or until the inner temperature of the pork reaches to 145F.
+3. Meanwhile, combine the remaining marinade and honey to make a glaze.
+Brush the glaze on the pork, flip it over, and glaze the other side too, then broil another 10 to 12 minutes.
+Brush the glaze once more, move the pork to the highest rack (closest to the broiler), and caramelise, 2 to 3 minutes, until the inner temperature reaches 145F.
-4. Remove from the oven and let it rest for 3 minutes.
-Brush with only honey for the extra shiny.
+4. Remove from the oven and rest, 3 minutes.
+Brush with only honey for extra shine.
 5. Slice as you desire and enjoy.